coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 must have all the listed prerequisites to have the ability.
 A divine rank of 1 is a prerequisite for all salient divine abilities.
 The most common salient divine abilities are described here.
-A few deities have unique salient divine abilities that are described in the deity's individual entry.
+A few deities have unique salient divine abilities that are described in the deity’s individual entry.

 **Using Salient Divine Abilities:** Using a salient divine ability is a